Do you also find yourself asking, "what have I to give?" when the needs of others are so great?

 God is so practical!

-At this stage in my life I am both a part-time missionary, and a small business owner, and gradually the use of my skills is increasing my financial giving resources.
+At this stage in my life I am a small online business owner, and gradually the use of my skills is increasing my financial giving resources.
 My dreams of being able to give larger financial gifts are becoming more vivid on my horizon.